 As depicted in Table 4, most of the students with high and moderate levels of career conflicts, i.e., fifty percent and twenty-five percent, respectively, are from senior secondary school.
-Conversely, the students with low levels of career conflicts, i.e., fortytwo percent, belong to secondary schools.
+Conversely, the students with low levels of career conflicts, i.e., forty-two percent, belong to secondary schools.
 The calculated value of the Chi-square test is 10.78, which is greater than the table value, showing significance at the 0.01 level, thereby inferring a significant difference between the career conflicts at secondary and senior secondary school levels.
 Hence, the null hypothesis that "there is no significant difference in career conflict among secondary and senior secondary school students is rejected.
-Moreover, it implies that a significant difference exists between the level of career conflict among the secondary and senior secondary schools.
-Moreover, there existed a higher level of conflict among senior secondary school than among secondary school students.
+Moreover, it implies that a significant difference exists between the level of career conflict among the secondary and senior secondary schools' students.
+And senior secondary school students had a higher level of conflict as compare to secondary school students.
 This may be because the senior secondary class get more exposure to career awareness perspectives, and they might come into more dilemmas after selecting their academic streams for their career areas.
 Now, NEP 2020 emphasizes the multidisciplinary approach, and students can choose subjects according to their interests across the discipline after the 9th class; it can help the students stay more flexible in selecting a career.